Features

 Depfile support: Depfile output from C-like compilers such as

-dependency, it is automatically built and included when evaluating the dependencies of that recipe. -
+clang,gcc,cl,glslc, etc. are specially supported in build recipes.
+When a recipe contains adepfiledependency, it is automatically built and included when evaluating the dependencies of that recipe. -

 .gitignore support: The

-crate is used to hide files fromwerk
+ignorecrate is used to hide files fromwerk. -

 Dry-run: Pass

-to diagnose the build process without generating any output. -
+--dry-runto diagnose the build process without generating any output. -

 Concurrency: Build recipes and tasks run in parallel when possible.